Andrew-S-Rosen/QMOF/README.md

 If you use or wish to cite the QMOF database, please refer to the following publication:

 - A.S.
 Rosen, S.M.
 Iyer, D. Ray, Z. Yao, A. Aspuru-Guzik, L. Gagliardi, J.M.
 Notestein, R.Q.
 Snurr.
 "Machine Learning the Quantum-Chemical Properties of Metal–Organic Frameworks for Accelerated Materials Discovery", *Matter* (in press).
-Pre-print available at [DOI: 10.26434/chemrxiv.13147616](https://doi.org/10.26434/chemrxiv.13147616).
+DOI: [10.1016/j.matt.2021.02.015](https://doi.org/10.1016/j.matt.2021.02.015)

 ## Accessing the QMOF Database
 All versions of the QMOF database can be accessed on Figshare at the following link: